M-A-S-H-E-D6/M.A.S.H.E.D_Garden_Genie/README.md

 PLUG IN LINK TO OUR DEMO

 ## Screenshots
 ADD SCREENSHOT OF LANDING PAGE.
-COULD POTENTIALLY ADD RECOMMENDATION PAGE, PLANT INFO PAGE AND FORM-
+COULD POTENTIALLY ADD RECOMMENDATION PAGE

 ## Run Locally